kleberrangel/tigerlinux.github.io/recipes/asterisk/mfcr2-asterisk-gateway/README.md

-# AN ASTERISK BASED VOIP GATEWAY SUPPORTING MFC-R2 PROTOCOL ON CENTOS 6
+# AN ASTERISK BASED VOIP GATEWAY SUPPORTING MFC-R2 PROTOCOL ON CENTOS (6 AND 7)

 - **By Reinaldo Martínez P.**
 - **Caracas, Venezuela.**